ladybug-tools/spider-gbxml-fixer/README.md

 	* Wish list / to do items
 	* Issues list- bugs we know about
 	* Change log - see what's new
-* Click the three bars( 'hamburger menu icon' ) to slide the menu in and out
+* On mobile devices: Touch the three bars( 'hamburger menu icon' ) to slide the menu in and out
 	* Useful feature on a tablet or phone
-* Click the Octocat icon to view or edit the source code on GitHub
+* Click the Octocat icon in lefy menu to view or edit the source code on GitHub
 * Click on title in the left menu to reload the web page
 	* Reloads the data file if the source is a URL